Services

 Biography

 Eve has practiced law since 1985, operating first for 15 years the Tax Exempt Law Office of Eve Rose Borenstein, LLC, and then, from January 2004 through April 2019, BAM Law Office, LLC (formerly Borenstein and McVeigh Law Office).
-As of May 1, 2019 Eve is Of Counsel with Harmon, Curran, Spielberg & Eisenberg, LLP www.harmoncurran.com.
+As of May 1, 2019 Eve is Of Counsel with Harmon, Curran, Spielberg & Eisenberg, LLP www.harmoncurran.com, although semi-retired and only handling limited client engagements as of April 2023.
 In all three firms, her practice has focused almost exclusively on the unique tax and administrative rules applied by the IRS, as well as federal and state agencies, to “tax-exempt” organizations.
-In addition to practicing law, Eve also conducts a teaching and speaking consultancy, Eve Rose Borenstein, LLC www.taxexemptlaw.org. (the subject of this site!)
+In addition to practicing law, Eve also has operated since 1990 a teaching and speaking consultancy, Eve Rose Borenstein, LLC www.taxexemptlaw.org. (the subject of this site!)

-Eve is committed to expanding exempt organizations’ access to quality legal and accounting assistance.
-For more than two decades she has been active in the American Bar Association’s Tax Section Committee on Exempt Organizations.
-From there, as well as through other professional associations and committees (including those of the AICPA), she has promoted pro bono assistance and diligently worked to provide feedback to the IRS on exempt organization forms and procedures.
+Eve has long worked to expand exempt organizations’ access to quality legal and accounting assistance.
+With the American Bar Association’s Tax Section Committee on Exempt Organizations, the TEGE Exempt Organizations Council and other professional association committees (including those of the AICPA), she has committed thousands of hours to expanding pro bono assistance to the nonprofit sector and to efforts with the IRS relating to improvement of the agency’s nonprofit filings and procedures.

 Eve is a proud New Jersey native and initially was a New England-transplant (graduating from the University of Rhode Island).
-She came to Minnesota in 1982 to attend the University of Minnesota Law School (graduating in 1985), and never left.
-Her first job after law school was in Ernst & Whinney’s Tax Department, after which she began her own practice as noted above.
-She resides in Minneapolis and Duluth, has two wonderful children who live close by, and enjoys all things fun with her now-legal spouse.
+She move to Minneapolis in 1982 to attend the University of Minnesota Law School (graduating in 1985), and never left.
+Her first job after law school was in Ernst & Whinney’s Tax Department, where she was mentored in all things EO, after which she began her own law practice (and the rest is history!).
+She resides in Minneapolis and has two wonderful children (and two grandchildren), all of whom live close by.

 Highlighted Professional Contributions and Honors